-1. Identify, describe and analyse the key elements of writing craft used in prose fiction.
+1. Identify key writing elements used in short fiction.

 In order to pass this course, each student must complete ALL of the following compulsory requirements: